immunogenomics/TiRP/README.md

 To see how TCR features are defined, check out **define_TCRfeatures_demo.ipynb.**

-Jupyter notebooks to reproduce all main figures are provided in **display_items.**.
+Jupyter notebooks to reproduce all main figures are provided in **display_items**.
 For clarity and brevity, functions are defined separately in **utils.R.**